DataFire/Integrations/integrations/generated/beezup/README.md

   * value **required** `number`: Indicates the filter value to apply on this indicator

 ### performanceIndicatorFilterOperatorName
-* performanceIndicatorFilterOperatorName `string` (values: Equals, GreaterTo, LowerTo): Indicates the operator you want to apply on this indicator
+* performanceIndicatorFilterOperatorName `string`: Indicates the operator you want to apply on this indicator

 ### performanceIndicatorFormula
 * performanceIndicatorFormula `object`: The KPI formula